Home / DIY / 27 Homemade Smokers to Add Smoked Flavor to Meat or Fish

 1- Grill Meat Cuts On Backyard Homemade Smoker

-Download this PDF file containing homemade smoker plans.
+Download this PDF file containing homemade smoker plans by popularmechanics.
 Easy to follow instructions will enable you to build a backyard smoker large enough to hold several racks of ribs.
-By popularmechanics

 2- Make A BBQ Smoker From Oil Drum

-Use these smoker plans to recycle an old oil drum into an outdoor cooker.
+Use these smoker plans to recycle an old oil drum into an outdoor cooker by instructables.
 Use the cooker for hamburgers, hot dogs and to slow smoke large cuts of meat.
-By instructables

 Oil Drum Homemade Smoker